 I have a personal love of history and politics and over 40 college credits in history and political science.
 I just helped my son work through AP US History.
 He scored a 4 on the exam.

 In tutoring history, discussions will take place to gain understanding, I have a variety of supplemental materials, a knowledge of a huge grade level span of materials, and a way to make it interesting because I love it and understand that not everyone does.

 I also have great English, Reading, and Grammar skills.
 I think that comes from all of the papers I wrote when studying Social Sciences and History!
-I am effective in helping students prepare for standardized tests such as the ACT in the areas of English and Reading.
+I am effective in helping students prepare for standardized tests such as the ACT.

 I currently am a trainer for the Department of Corrections.
 Not only do I train, but I also train others to become trainers.
 This is helping them develop effective lessons and presentations.

 I simply enjoy working with and helping all ages from elementary level to adult!

 Undergraduate Degree: UW Madison - Bachelors, Secondary Ed-Broadfield Social Studies, History

 Graduate Degree: UW Milwaukee - Masters, Cross Categorical Special Education